 - They have lost their job due to a genuine need to make redundancies in your workplace

-Anything else you offer on top of this is entirely up to you as an employer (with the exception of owed holidays, if relevant).
+Anything else you offer on top of this is entirely up to you as an employer (except owed holidays, if relevant).